mmoran0032/essentials/CLEAN-CODE.md

 These are my personal guidelines.

 Meaningful Names
 ----------------

 - Use intention-revealing, descriptive names that make meaningful distinctions between themselves and others

-- Avoid disinformation, encodings, and mental mappings.
+- Avoid disinformation, encodings, and mental mappings

-- Use pronounceable and searchable names.
+- Use pronounceable and searchable names

-- Use nouns for class names and verbs for method names.
+- Use nouns for class names and verbs for method names

 Functions
 ---------

-- Should be small, do one thing, and contain one level of abstraction.
+- Should be small, do one thing, and contain one level of abstraction

-- Should have few (or no) arguments.
+- Should have few (or no) arguments

-- Have no side effects.
+- Have no side effects

-- Use exceptions instead of error codes.

-- Don't repeat in multiple places.
+- Don't repeat yourself in multiple places

 Comments
 --------

-- Explain yourself in code, not comments.
+- Explain yourself in code, not comments

-- When used, comments should be informative and well-written.
+- When used, comments should be informative and well-written

 Formatting
 ----------

-- Follow the "newspaper" metaphor (main points at top, details at bottom)
+- Follow the "newspaper" metaphor: main points at the top and details at the bottom of the file/class

-- Related items should be vertically close and ordered
+- Related items should be vertically close and ordered properly

 - If on a team, set and follow team rules